fatmakahveci/fatmakahveci.com-sources/content/frontend-note/typescript.md

 ## 6. Interfaces and type aliases

 - The key distinction is that a `type` cannot be re-opened to add new properties vs an `interface` which is always extendable.
+- Interfaces define contracts and provide explicit names for type checking.
+- Interfaces may have optional properties or readonly properties.
+- Interfaces can be used as function types.

 ### 6.1 Interfaces